smbadiwe/ParaMODA/README.md

 The tool also (optionally) collect and store discovered instances on the disk for future retrieval and analysis.

 ## Running the Program (Windows)
 To run the program, just fork or clone or download the source code here.
 Then open in Visual Studio and build the project called **ParaMODA**.
 It should build successfully without any problems.
 The successful build will generate an exe file which you can then run on command prompt.
+If you don't want to compile source, you can [download the already compiled code](https://github.com/smbadiwe/ParaMODA/releases/download/v1.0/ParaMODA_v1.0_bin_win.zip).

-The command:`ParaMODA --help` will show you the available (verb) options.
+The command:`ParaMODA --help` will show you the available (verb) options, what they are for and how to use them.

 ## Can't Run On Windows Machine?
 For users wanting to run program on non-Windows machine, all the source files for this project will work on .NET Core.
 It should be easy to create .NET Core projects, import the source files accordingly, build and run.
 This porting will be provided for in future.